GSA/sinwebapp/README.md

 > cf create-service aws-rds medium-psql sin-sql

-Again, this uses the form 'cf create-service SERVICE_PLAN SERVICE_INSTANCE APP_INSTANCE' just like in step 2.
+Again, this command uses the form <i>'cf create-service <u>SERVICE_PLAN</u> <u>SERVICE_INSTANCE</u> <u>APP_INSTANCE</u>'</i> just like in step 2, since we are creating a service in an application space.
 No need to bind the <i>sin-sql</i> service to app, since it is included in the manifest.
 Note: the cloud-gov-identity-provider cannot be specified in the manifest since the application must first be configured with the client ID and client secret that is provided in the service key.

 6. Restage and start the app